-The stock is assessed using two models: a statistical model structured by age (ECE) and the extended survivor analysis (XSA).
+The stock is assessed using two models: a statistical model structured by age (ECE) and the analysis of virtual populations with survivor estimate (SPV-XSA).
 Both models incorporate commercial landings into the model and forecast (Irusta et al. 2021).
-Long-term catch data are presented in Figure 1.
+Longterm catch data are presented in Figure 1.